 Site to Site VPN

-Your company has offices in two different sites, both the headquarters and the subsidiary (branch) office have its own separate network, with computers and servers connected.
+Your company has offices at two different sites.
+The headquarters and the subsidiary office have separate networks with computers and servers connected.

-Someone sitting at a computer in the headquarter is not able to access the server on the subsidiary (branch) office, and vice versa.
+Someone sitting at a computer in headquarters is not able to access the server at the subsidiary office, and vice versa.

-Site-to-site VPN allows you to connect the two networks.
+Site-to-site VPNs allow you to connect two separate networks.
 Devices in one network can reach devices in the other network under strong encryption.
 You can read more in our article about Firewalla Site to Site VPNs.

 Step 1: Create a VPN connection

-- If you are using DHCP mode, all your monitored devices are already in the Firewalla overlay network.
+- If you use DHCP mode, all your monitored devices are already in the Firewalla overlay network.

 Step 3: Connect to VPN